kusumotoa/wiki-work/Advanced-Usage.md

 imageView.stopAnimating()
 ```

 Another feature, `SDAnimatedImageView` supports progressive animated image rendering.
 Which behave just looks like when Chrome showing a large GIF image.
 (The animation pause at last downloaded frame, and continue when new frames available).

 To enable this, at first you must specify `SDWebImageProgressiveLoad` in the options for view category method.
-This behavior can also be controlled by `shouldIncrementalLoad` property.
+This behavior can also be controlled by `shouldIncrementalLoad` property in `SDAnimatedImageView`.
 You can disable it and just showing the first poster image during progressive image loading.

 #### Decoding